bioconvert/bioconvert/doc/glossary.rst

     BZ2

         **bzip2** is a file compression program that uses the Burrows–Wheeler algorithm.
         Extension is usually .bz2 See :ref:`format_bz2` page for details.

     BIGWIG

-        TODO
+        Indexed binary version of the Wiggle format.
+        See :ref:`format_bigwig` page for details.

     CLUSTAL

-        TODO
+        The alignment format of Clustal X and Clustal W. See :ref:`format_clustal` page for details.

     CRAM

-        TODO
+        A more compact version of BAM files used to store Sequence Alignment Map (SAM) format.
+See :ref:`format_cram` page for details.

     CSV